-The Secret Race is the autobiography of American cyclist Tyler Hamilton, who was a teammate of Lance Armstrong during his time at the US Postal team.
+This The Secret Race summary looks at the autobiography of American cyclist Tyler Hamilton, who was a teammate of Lance Armstrong during his time in the US Postal team.

 The book exposes the lengths the team went to in regard to doping to ensure they had an advantage over their competitors.